GAMECO: Hangars

 Phase I hangar is located at Guangzhou Baiyun International Airport.
 As the largest truss structure hangar in China, the main hall can accommodate 4 wide-body aircraft, or 12 narrow-body aircraft for all level maintenance.
 The dedicated paint hangar is equipped with advanced control system of ventilation, temperature and humidity for one A380 or B747 aircraft painting.

-The Phase II Hangar is located at the south of the Maintenance Base, starts service in August 2013 with offering eight maintenance bays.
+The Phase II Hangar is located to the south of the Maintenance Base and started service in 2013, offering eight maintenance bays.
 The sophisticated docking systems are installed in four bays for heavy maintenance of narrow-body aircraft.
 The rest bays can support short time or line maintenance services for any type of aircraft except A380.

-GAMECO plan to build Phase III, a wide-body aircraft hangar on the northern end of the Maintenance Base.
+GAMECO plans to build a Phase III wide-body aircraft hangar on the northern end of the Maintenance Base.
 The third hangar will be able to concurrently hold four widebodies and eight narrowbodies.
-It will receives 72% of GAMECO's business from maintaining the fleet of China Southern Airlines, to allow bringing in more third party work.
+It will receive 72% of GAMECO's business from maintaining the fleet of China Southern Airlines, to allow bringing in more third party work.